awesome-foss/awesome-sysadmin/README.md

 * [mitmproxy](http://mitmproxy.org/) - A Python tool used for intercepting, viewing and modifying network traffic.
 Invaluable in troubleshooting certain problems.
 * [Sysdig](http://www.sysdig.org/) - Capture system state and activity from a running Linux instance, then save, filter and analyze.
+* [TRK](http://trinityhome.org) - CPR for your computer!
+Trinity Rescue Kit is a linux toolkit as a livecd for general computer troubleshooting.
+Useful for Win, Linux, and OSX.

 ## Project Management
 *Web-based project management and bug tracking systems.*